JAYASREE1408/what-happens-when/README.rst

     200 OK
     [response headers]

-Followed by a single newline, and then sends a payload of the HTML content of ``www.google.com``.
+Followed by a single newline, and then sends a payload(What is payload in network?
+In computing, a payload is the carrying capacity of a packet or other transmission data unit. ...
+The term payload has two meanings: data payload, which is related to the transport of data across a network, and malware payload, which refers to malicious code used to exploit and compromise IT networks and systems.) of the HTML content of
+``www.google.com``.
 The server may then either close the connection, or if headers sent by the client requested it, keep the connection open to be reused for further requests.